Angus-C-git/SecSheets/Web/Recon/Recon.md

 Web Application: Enumeration/Recon
 ============================

-## Overview

-+ Recon and enumeration is about getting a bigger picture of a target
-+ Recon and enumeration are critical prerequisites to getting a successful exploit
-+ Knowing the technologies the target employees allows an attacker to eliminate false positives, more accurately test for vulnerabilities and saves time in the long run
+Recon and enumeration is about getting a bigger picture of a target.
+Recon and enumeration are critical prerequisites to getting a successful exploit.
+Knowing the technologies the target employees allows an attacker to eliminate false positives, more accurately test for vulnerabilities and saves time in the long run.

 ## Passive Recon